bitsandbooks/docker-compose-startup/README.md

 ## Shared Variables

 This stack uses a number of variables throughout, most of which are found in `docker-compose.env`.
-Customizing this file to match your system should be all you need to do to make the stack work.
+Customizing this file to match your system, and having valid config files for services in place, should make the stack work.

 - `PROJECT_NAME`: Overall name of the project (or "stack", as it is called in Portainer).
 Default: `startup`